Convoy consists of several services working in tandem. Below is an architecture diagram and the traffic pattern.

 Workers

-These workers are designed to be stateless and can be scaled horizontally to increase throughput of the entire system.
+These workers are designed to be stateless and can be scaled horizontally to increase the throughput of the entire system.
 See the CLI details here

 Ingest